erincatto/box2d/docs/simulation.md

 As I discussed in the [HelloWorld tutorial](#hello), you should use a fixed time step.
 By using a larger time step you can improve performance in low frame rate scenarios.
-But generally you should use a time step no larger than 1/30 seconds (30Hz).
+But generally you should use a time steps 1/30 seconds (30Hz) or smaller.
 A time step of 1/60 seconds (60Hz) will usually deliver a high quality simulation.

 The sub-step count is used to increase accuracy.
 By sub-stepping the solver divides up time into small increments and the bodies move by a small amount.